The Elan Links Team

 Matthew Allmark, Natural Heritage Officer

-Matt Allmark became the Natural Heritage Officer in October 2017 and he has subsequently moved to live in Elan Valley Village.
+Matt Allmark became the Natural Heritage Officer for Elan Links in October 2017 and moved to live in Elan Village.
 He will be responsible for managing projects related to enhancing nature and wildlife.

-Matt has worked on a number of conservation organisations including National Trust in the Lake District, Chester Zoo and most recently at Cheshire Wildlife Trust.
-He is looking forward to implementing the suite of natural projects with the people who have helped to create such an amazing place.
+Matt has worked for a number of conservation organisations including National Trust in the Lake District, Chester Zoo and most recently at Cheshire Wildlife Trust.
+He is looking forward to implementing a range of projects with the people who have helped create this amazing place.